- Naproxen is a nonsteroidal anti-inflammatory drug (NSAID) that helps relieve pain, fever and inflammation.

 - Blistering of skin

 - Change in the ability to see colors, especially blue or yellow

 - Cold sweats

 - Dry mouth

-As the patient gets used to the medication, side effects may weaken or disappear competely.
-The most frequently reported side effect are headaches, upset stomach, nausea, constipation, heartburn, abdominal pain, and influenza-like symptoms.
+As a person gets used to the medication, side effects may weaken or disappear completely.
+The most frequently reported side effects are headaches, upset stomach, nausea, constipation, heartburn, abdominal pain, and influenza-like symptoms.

 - Aspirin- may decrease effectiveness

 - Anticoagulants, thrombolytic agents, eptifibatide, tirofiban, cefotetan, cefoperazone valproic acid, corticosteroids, clopidogrel and ticlopidine may increase the risk of bleeding